CIT Group: Bankruptcy and reorganization

-On August 3, 2015, CIT Group acquired OneWest Bank, established in 2009 by a consortium of private equity investors led by Steven Mnuchin, for $3.4 billion in cash and stock.
+In August 2015, CIT Group acquired OneWest Bank, established in 2009 by a consortium of private equity investors led by Steven Mnuchin, for $3.4 billion in cash and stock.

 2016 to present

 In March 2016, CEO John Thain retired and was succeeded by Ellen Alemany, a member of the board of directors.

 In April 2017, the company sold its aircraft lease business to Avolon for $10.38 billion.

 In October 2017, the company sold Financial Freedom, acquired as part of the acquisition of OneWest Bank, and its reverse mortgage portfolio.

 In October 2018, the company sold its European rail leasing business, NACCO, which was its last overseas operation.

 In January 2020, CIT acquired Mutual of Omaha Bank.

 In January 2022, CIT was acquired by First Citizens BancShares.